nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/architecture.rst

    * - 8
      - :ref:`loop_handler`
      - Sub
-     - Starts a business transaction.
+     - Begin a business transaction.
      - Commits the business transaction at each commit interval.
        The loop is continued if the data to be processed is present in the data reader.
      - Rolls back a business transaction.